tensorflow/community/governance/TF-RFCs.md

 relevant SIG).
 After writing the RFC draft, get feedback from these experts before submitting it.

+1. Recruit a sponsor from the maintainers of the project which your RFC concerns.

+   Identify them in the RFC, before posting the PR in step 2.
+   If no sponsor is found you may still post the RFC, but if within a month of posting the PR there is still no sponsor, it will be closed.

-1. Submit your RFC as a pull request to community/rfcs.
+2. Submit your RFC as a pull request to community/rfcs.

    Name your RFC file using the [template](https://github.com/tensorflow/community/blob/master/rfcs/yyyymmdd-rfc-template.md) `YYYYMMDD-descriptive-name.md`, where
    YYYYMMDD is the date of submission, and ‘descriptive-name’ relates to the